stevana/deterministic-scheduler/README-unprocessed.md

 Noticed that the spawned IO action gets access to the communication channel.

-The `Async` thread API exposes a way to check if a thread is still executing, threw an exeception or finished yeilding a result.
+The `Async` thread API exposes a way to check if a thread is still executing, threw an exception or finished yielding a result.
 We'll extend this by also being able to check if the thread is paused as follows.

 ``` {.haskell include=src/ManagedThread2.hs snippet=getThreadStatus .numberLines}